 Chief in Residence

-Jenkins also serves as superintendent of Orange County Public Schools (OCPS) in Florida, a role she has held since since 2012.
-Under Jenkins’ leadership, the district won the prestigious 2014 Broad Prize for Urban Education, which earned half-a-million dollars for student scholarships.
+Jenkins is the former superintendent of Orange County Public Schools (OCPS) in Florida.
+Under her leadership, the district won the prestigious 2014 Broad Prize for Urban Education, which earned half-a-million dollars for student scholarships.
 The district also received the Governor’s Sterling Award in 2014 and 2015 and the Sustained Excellence Award in 2017 for its exemplary performance using research-based best practices.
 In 2015, OCPS received district accreditation from AdvancED.
-The district has also received accolades from the College Board for increasing access to Advanced Placement coursework, while simultaneously maintaining or increasing the number of students earning exam scores for college credit.
+The district also received accolades from the College Board for increasing access to Advanced Placement coursework, while simultaneously maintaining or increasing the number of students earning exam scores for college credit.

 Jenkins is a nationally recognized education leader.
 In 2017, she received a presidential appointment as a director of the National Board of Education Sciences.
 She serves on the executive board of directors of the Council of the Great City Schools and the Florida Council of 100 and is a board member for Educational Testing Service; New Teacher Center; Strategic Education Research Partnership; and the SAT Suite Committee.
 She is past president of the Florida Association of District School Superintendents.